syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 ### SnapToGrid

 The **snap-to-grid** feature allows diagram objects to snap the nearest intersection of gridlines when being dragged or resized.
 This feature enables easier alignment during layout or design.
-The snapToGrid feature is enabled by using a `snapSetting`’s `SnapConstraints` property.
+The snapToGrid feature is enabled by using a `snapSetting`'s `SnapConstraints` property.

 <table>
 <tr>